Skip to main content

 • Subsequent calls can retrieve those prior traces as memory, so the agent builds context from its own execution history.

-Both paths write to the same dataset and can be combined.
-If you pass dataset_name, it must match the dataset where memory exists.
+These two memory sources can be combined: external knowledge comes from the dataset, while agent trace memory comes from the session-backed trace store.
+If you enable dataset-backed retrieval with with_memory=True, dataset_name must match the dataset where memory exists.
 When access control is enabled, the user needs both read and write access to that dataset.
+Session-backed trace memory, by contrast, is scoped by user and session_id.

 Choosing a Retrieval Query